 You can apply online for Tax-Free Childcare here: https://www.gov.uk/apply-for-tax-free-childcare/

-You can get Tax-Free Childcare for one child at the same time as getting 30 hours free childcare for another.
+You can get Tax-Free Childcare at the same time as 15 or 30 hours free childcare if you’re eligible for both.

-You may be able to get 30 hours free childcare if you live in England and your child is 3 to 4 years old NB.
+You may be able to get 30 hours free childcare if you live in England and your child is 9 months old to 4 years old NB.
 There are different schemes in Scotland, Wales and Northern Ireland.

 Your eligibility depends on all the same factors as Tax-Free Childcare as per point 1.